 TERMS OF REFERENCE FOR THE ADMINISTRATION OF THE TRUST FUND FOR THE AGREEMENT ON THE CONSERVATION OF AFRICAN-EURASIAN MIGRATORY WATERBIRDS

-The terms of reference for the Trust Fund of the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA are for the financial years beginning 1 January 2023 and ending 31 December 2025).
+The terms of reference for the Trust Fund of the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) are for the financial years beginning 1 January 2023 and ending 31 December 2025).

 The Trust Fund shall be administered by the Executive Director of the United Nations Environment Programme (UNEP) subject to the approval UNEA and the consent of the Secretary-General of the United Nations.